IISM-Ethereum/Guide/README.md

 ## 5. How to interact with contracts

 ## 6. How to connect nodes to your private blockchain
+Simply use the **same gensis block** and the **same network id**.
+*(Since we are on the same machine, we need to change the port and the datadir)*

+First Node:

+    geth --port 30307 --datadir "/home/mgsgde/privateEthereum1" --genesis "/home/mgsgde/privateEthereum1/CustomGenesis.json" --networkid 27 console

+Second Node:

+    geth --port 30304 --datadir "/home/mgsgde/privateEthereum2" --genesis "/home/mgsgde/privateEthereum2/CustomGenesis.json" --networkid 27 console

+In order to get our network initally going we need to define bootstrap nodes.
+This can be any existing node in our network.
+In our case the first node would serve as bootstrap for the second node.

+Retrieve the enode address with the following command:

+    admin.nodeInfo.enode

+Set bootnodes via command line

+    geth --bootnodes "enode://pubkey1@ip1:port1 enode://pubkey2@ip2:port2 enode://pubkey3@ip3:port3"

+or via geth console

+    admin.addPeer("enode://pubkey1@ip1:port1")

 ## 7. How to connect your private chain to the Online Solidity Compiler